Exponential decay of the critical points in a discrete model of polyacetylene: Critical points for the infinite SSH model, and main result

 \subsection{The SSH model}

-In order to define critical points for the infinite SSH model, we start with the SSH model for a periodic linear chain with $L$ classical atoms, together with quantum non-interacting electrons.
+In order to state our theorem, we first need to define the notion of critical points for our infinite SSH model.
+Let us start with the SSH model for a periodic linear chain with $L$ classical atoms, together with quantum non-interacting electrons.
 We will take the limit $L \to \infty$ at the end.